dsanson/argmap/README.markdown

     "Brunellus is a donkey.":
 ```

+In practice, the implicit empty list notation is preferred, because it means
+you don't have to delete the braces before adding reasons in support of a
+claim.

 ### Keys and Quotation

 `YAML` allows just about any string to be a key, but you do